piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 </theme-mapping>
 ```

-Parameters can facilitate many things, especially when you have the definition of multiple themes.
-They're almost the
+Parameters can facilitate many things, especially when you have multiple theme definitions.
+They are almost the same as
-same as parameters in the symfony services, expect that parameters in a theme mapping file has a local scope, so you
+parameters in the symfony services, expect that parameters in a theme mapping file has a local scope.
-don't must be afraid that some variable will be overwritten by other theme mapping file.

-The parameter is specified by the `<parameter />` element which is a direct child of the `<parameters />` element.
+The parameter as you can guess is specified by the `<parameter />` element which is a direct child of the `<parameters />`
-The `<parameter />` element has the following attributes:
+element.
+The `<parameter />` element defines the following attributes:

 Attribute | Description | Required
 --------- | ----------- | --------